-- In cases where the misconduct is comparatively (3) minor, action may nevertheless, be taken as soon as it is clear that the officer is not likely to respond to departmental corrections and when sufficient evidence is available to warrant proceedings under the Code. - The conduct of any Civil Servant which contravenes any paragraph of this Code shall be investigated for purposes of discipline. - 57 (1) A Disciplinary Committee shall be constituted to investigate acts of misconduct under this Code and recommend appropriate disciplinary or corrective measures.

-A Disciplinary Committee shall be constituted in the (2) following manner:

-a) A senior officer nominated by the Authority Disciplinary Chairman.
+- (3) In cases where the misconduct is comparatively minor, action may nevertheless, be taken as soon as it is clear that the officer is not likely to respond to departmental corrections and when sufficient evidence is available to warrant proceedings under the Code. - (4) The conduct of any Civil Servant which contravenes any paragraph of this Code shall be investigated for purposes of discipline. - 57 (1) A Disciplinary Committee shall be constituted to investigate acts of misconduct under this Code and recommend appropriate disciplinary or corrective measures. - (2) A Disciplinary Committee shall be constituted in the following manner: - a) A senior officer nominated by the Disciplinary Authority as Chairman.
 Department Local Labour Union and